 I may even go as far as to say they are my favorite baked recipe on the blog.
 I've fed them to my family, friends, their romantic interests, the FedEx man, and just wish I could feed them to each of you!One of the MVP ingredients here is tahini—a powerhouse seed butter with rich nuttiness and slightly bitter nuances.
 My go-to is Soom brand; it’s unctuous and smooth with no oil slick on top (perfect for whisking into batters).
 You can get 10% off your order by using the code ‘dishingouthealth’ at checkout!

 The warm hints of cinnamon, nutmeg, and cloves in the pumpkin pie spice enhance all the warm fall flavors here.
-And if you’re wondering, the pumpkin taste doesn’t come through strong enough to knock you other the head, so even those pumpkin-averse can enjoy these by the dozen.
+And, if you're wondering, the pumpkin taste doesn't come through strong enough to knock you other the head, so even those pumpkin-averse can enjoy these.
 The recipe takes well to mix-ins, so stir in chopped walnuts, pecans, or chocolate chips to your heart’s desire.
 Just don’t skip the sea salt on top.

 The simple, go-to dessert you absolutely NEED this fall.